hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 **Food and drink:**
 * Kricket Soho - modern Indian.
 * Akoko - West African.
+Tasting menu with a vegan option.
 * NOPI - by Ottolenghi.
 * Tendril - a naughty vegan restaurant (with a bit of cheese).
 Both tasting menu and à la carte.
 * Chettinad Restaurant - not amazing, but I've not yet found a better place.